scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 ```

 However, Cats also provides
-a couple of convenient methods to simplfy the process.
+a couple of convenient methods to simplify the process.
 There are two construction methods on the companion object of `Show`
 that we can use to define instances for our own types: